FusionAuth/webauthn.wtf/src/pages/how-it-works/support.md

 | Internet Explorer |         No |

 # Mobile Browsers
-Based on caniuse.com, as of April 2023, WebAuthn is supported on 95.75% of all global mobile browsers including popular browsers like Chrome for Android, Safari on iOS, and Samsung Internet.
+Based on [Can I use](https://caniuse.com/?search=webauthn), as of April 2023 WebAuthn is supported on 95.75% of all global mobile browsers including popular browsers like Chrome for Android, Safari on iOS, and Samsung Internet.

 | Browser                | Supported? |
 |------------------------|-----------:|